Ruthless-Raven/Good-Bot/README.md

 # Good-Bot

-Good-Bot is a Python module for dealing with word pluralization.
+Good-Bot is an interactive Python module that assists users in analyzing text documents.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Good-Bot.

 ```bash
 pip install training